wuzzh/mx-maskrcnn/README.md

 # MX Mask R-CNN
 An MXNet implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870).

-This repository is based largely on the mx-rcnn implementation of Faster RCNN available [here](https://github.com/precedenceguo/mx-rcnn).
+This repository is a experiment statistics and analyzing on [mx-maskrcnn](https://github.com/precedenceguo/mx-rcnn) repo by [here](https://github.com/TuSimple/mx-maskrcnn).

 <div align="center">